-Oliver ‘Oli’ Moran was awarded a Scholarship within the 2021 Sport Australia Hall of Fame Scholarship and Mentoring Program and was paired with SAHOF Member and the first Australian to wear the leaders’ jersey in all three Grand Tour races, Brad McGee OAM as his Mentor.
+Oliver ‘Oli’ Moran is a BMX rider and a recipient of a Tier 1 Scholarship within the 2021 Sport Australia Hall of Fame Scholarship and Mentoring Program, and has been paired with SAHOF Member and Grand Tour cyclist Bradley McGee OAM as his Mentor.